guangzhengli/guangzhengli.github.io/content/blog/en/vector-database.en.md

 You might have recently heard news like a startup focusing on vector databases securing millions in investment just after finishing their PPT, or an open-source vector database making headlines on Hackernews due to its simplistic code.
 Over the past few months, the development of AI applications has been booming, driving the entire AI tech stack, with vector databases being one of the hottest topics.

-Recently, while developing two open-source projects, [ChatFiles](https://github.com/guangzhengli/ChatFiles) and [VectorHub](https://github.com/guangzhengli/vectorhub), I delved into vector databases.
+Recently, while developing an open-source projects, [ChatFiles](https://github.com/guangzhengli/ChatFiles), I delved into vector databases.
 After gaining a general understanding of mainstream vector databases and search algorithms, I decided to compile this knowledge into an article to help others.

 <!--more-->